nguyenvannghiem0312/translation-viet-eng/README.md

 - `dff`: The hidden size of Position-wise Feed-Forward Networks.
 - `dropout-rate`.
 Dropout rate of any Layer.

-After training, you can test model.
-My model is trained with 12M paramaters in dataset: https://huggingface.co/datasets/mt_eng_vietnamese, the accuracy 50% (detail in translationVi_En.ipynb).
+After training, you can test the model.
+My model has been trained with 12M parameters in the dataset.: https://huggingface.co/datasets/mt_eng_vietnamese, the accuracy 50% (detail in translationVi_En.ipynb).
 Some example:

 ```bash
 Input:         : Bắt chước những gì bạn nhìn thấy .